Dekryptor/pb/README.md

 # Info
-* This is Project Blackout Server Emulator of OZ-Network (last revision - May 2015)
+* This is Point Blank Server Emulator of OZ-Network (last revision - May 2015)
 * Client: Point Blank Tahadi

 # Auth Server